Sinnombre/Miller---Insight-Challenge/README.md

 integer trustworthiness rating, saved in the output.txt file.

 The extra features are discussed in detail as they come up in the code.
-For a summary, they are:
+For a summary, they are:<br />
-Extra 0: A system where accounts that have gone through an external verification
-		 are treated as trustworthy
+Extra 0: A system where accounts that have gone through an external verification are treated as trustworthy<br />
-Extra 1: A variety of checks flagging accounts which send / request requests
+Extra 1: A variety of checks flagging accounts which send / request requests with suspicious frequencies<br />
-		 with suspicious frequencies
-Extra 2: A means of mitigating the suspicion status of accounts after periods of
+Extra 2: A means of mitigating the suspicion status of accounts after periods of non-suspicious activity<br />
-		 non-suspicious activity
-Extra 3: A rewards program that makes a payment to returning customers Extra 4: A system which increases the untrustworthiness of payment requests from
+Extra 3: A rewards program that makes a payment to returning customers<br />
+Extra 4: A system which increases the untrustworthiness of payment requests from accounts that have been externally flagged for suspected fraud<br />
-	     accounts that have been externally flagged for suspected fraud Extra 5: A system which increases the untrustworthiness of transaction requests for suspicious amounts
+Extra 5: A system which increases the untrustworthiness of transaction requests for suspicious amounts<br />
-Extra 6: A system which increases the untrustworthiness of requests with no
+Extra 6: A system which increases the untrustworthiness of requests with no message<br />
-		 message
-Extra 7: A system which flags and records accounts suspected of criminal
+Extra 7: A system which flags and records accounts suspected of criminal activity<br />
-		 activity
-Extra 8: A system which raises the suspicion of accounts that request the same
-	     amount from different people several times in a row
+Extra 8: A system which raises the suspicion of accounts that request the same amount from different people several times in a row<br />